Why should I trust you with this work?

 As a ghostwriter and editor specializing in memoir, true crime, creative nonfiction, and nonfiction books, I partner with clients seeking a trusted collaborator for book-length endeavors.
-Thanks to the international scope of my clients, I have structured complex narratives and crafted stories that traverse countries, cultures, and generations.
+Working with clients around the world, I’ve structured intricate narratives and developed stories that span countries, cultures, and generations.

 What have you written?